Towards Robust ResNet: A Small Step but A Giant Leap: Experiments and Discussion

-\paragraph{Small $h$ helps networks without BN:} Figure~\ref{judge_BN} shows that, without using BN, training plain ResNet ($h=1.0$) is unstable and exhibits large variance for both vision \textit{CIFAR-10} and text \textit{AG-NEWS} datasets.
-Particularly, without using BN, even training a shallow ResNet (depth-32) on \textit{CIFAR-10} fails at almost every training trail.
-However, with reduced $h = 0.1$, training performance improves significantly and exhibits low variance.
-As theoretically shown in Section \ref{sec:training-robustness}, reduced $h$ has beneficial effects on top of BN.
+Fig.~\ref{fig:vis_without_BN_different_depth} shows that, without using BN, training plain ResNet ($h=1.0$) is unstable and exhibits large variance for both vision {CIFAR-10} and text {AG-NEWS} datasets, especially when the network is deep.
+Particularly, without using BN, even training a ResNet-110 on {CIFAR-10} fails at a high chance (2/5).
+However, with the reduced $h = 0.1$, training performance improves significantly and exhibits low variance.
+As theoretically shown in Section \ref{sec:training-robustness} reduced $h$ has beneficial effects on top of BN.
 This can help the back-propagated information by preventing its explosion, and thus enhance the training robustness of deep networks.

+\paragraph{Small $h$ helps networks on a different optimizer - ADAM.} In order to verify that our method is robustness to different types of optimizer, in Fig.~\ref{fig:vis_different_optimizer-adam}, we train ResNet with depth 218 for CIFAR-10 dataset and compare its training performance over different start LR, but use another popular optimizer - ADAM~\cite{Kingma_Adam}.
+ADAM optimizer leverages the power of adaptive methods to find individual LR for each trainable parameter.

+we put more comparisons graphs in Appendix~\ref{Appendix:small_h_on_adam}, i.e, ResNet with depth 44 and 110 for CIFAR-10.
+We train ResNet with 80 epochs, with different start LR divided by 10 at epochs 40 and 60 respectively.
+Each configuration has 5 trails with different random seeds.
+Other hyperparameters remain the same.
+We provide median test accuracy with the standard deviation plotted as the error bar.

+In Figure~\ref{fig:vis_different_optimizer-adam}, under the context of ADAM optimizer, our method (blue line) still exhibits great merits for training robustness.
+In particular, when start LR is bigger than 0.3, the existing method ($h=1.0$) fails to train ResNet, however our method ($h = 0.1$) can still stabilizing the training procedure.

+Last but not least, we also compare ResNet with small $h$ and original ResNet ($h = 1.0$) over different ways of weight initialization, as detailed in Appendix~\ref{Appendix:Comparison_diff_initialization}.